HannahMDoherty/ChemGAPP/README.md

 ```

-#### GI_Dataset.py <a name="GI_Dataset"></a>
+#### gi_dataset <a name="GI_Dataset"></a>

-GI_Dataset.py calculates the fitness ratio of two single mutant strains and a double knockout in comparison to the wildtype.
+gi_dataset calculates the fitness ratio of two single mutant strains and a double knockout in comparison to the wildtype.
 It also calculates the expected double knockout fitness ratio for comparison to the observed fitness ratio.
 This outputs a Colony_Size.csv file and Interaction_Score.csv file for each secondary gene within the pair.

 Ensure IRIS file names are in the format: `SecondaryGeneName_replicate.JPG.iris`